-To be approved under these rules, an independent school that operates a boarding program, enrolls students as boarding students, or operates a residential treatment program shall be accredited by a state or regional agency recognized by the Board for accrediting purposes or shall be licensed as a residential childcare facility by the Department for Children and Families.
+To be approved under these rules, an independent school that operates a boarding program, enrolls students as boarding students, or operates a residential treatment program shall be accredited by an agency recognized by the Board pursuant to Section 2227 (Recognized Accrediting Agencies) or shall be licensed as a residential childcare facility by the Department for Children and Families.
 This requirement does not apply to an independent school that enrolls only day students.